xp-forge/xp-maven-plugin/README.md

 This option is used only when `${xp.runtime.strategy}` is set to 'app' and specifies if XP-artifacts (core & tools) and the XP-runners should also be packed inside the generated artifact.
 Bootstrap will be packed inside /runtime/bootstrap and XP-artifacts will be packed inside /runtime/lib directory

+### ${xp.package.mainClass} ###
+- string, default NULL
+- applies to the package phase

+This option sets the mainClass property in the auto-generated 'META-INF/manifest.ini' file.
+Usefull used you want to start your application using `xp -xar artifact.xar`

 Build a project
 -----------------------------------------------------------------------